dylansc/deployment_workshop/README.md

 # Deployment Workshop - Docker, Digital Ocean

-# Introduction
+## Introduction

 Docker is a software container platform that helps automate the repetitive tasks of setting up and configuring development environments so that developers can focus on what matters: building great software.
+It can bundle dependencies and your application into a single Docker container that is independent from the host version of Linux kernel, platform distribution, or deployment model.
+This container can be transferred to another machine that runs Docker, and executed there without compatibility issues.

 Digital Ocean is a cloud infrastructure provider that allows developers to deploy and host their programs on virtual private servers called Droplets.

-# Goals for the workshop
+## Goals for the workshop
 Today we’re going to create a Docker container for the app that we built in Short Assignment 7, and then we’re going to deploy this container on Digital Ocean.

 Be sure to look out for the following notations: